chisumo2016/ecommerce-project/Handout Ecommerce/create-report.md

     - Let put router view in some div
     - Give some styles to the router links

 ## APPLY STYLES TO ACTIVE REPORT TAB
+    - Add the active link to the router link eg active-class="text-indigo-600 bg-indigo-50"
+    - Take it and assign to cusstomer report router link

 ## CREATE REUSABLE TRAIT
 ## CREATE BACKEND API ENDPOINTS TO GET ORDERS DATA
 ## PROCESS ORDERS DATA FOR CHARTS